Peter’s Gardening Tips for July

 Raise the cutting deck and keep the grass longer with the hot weather.
 This keeps the grass looking better and less stressed.
 Keep your blade sharpened too.
 Blunt blades rip and damage the blades of grass and therefore more die back, giving a yellow appearance to the lawn.

 Hoeing is fantastic at this time of year.
 A swoe is one of my favourite tools, hoe down the weeds in the morning, by the afternoon they are all shrivelled and dead in the sun, very satisfying.
 If you hoe when you don’t need to, you never need to hoe!
-Weedkillers work very well now, as long as you have six hours of dry forecast for glyphosate type weedkillers (Roundup).
+Weedkillers work very well now, as long as you have six hours of dry forecast for glyphosate type weedkillers (Roundup) if you are happy to use chemical-based products.
 Make sure there is no spray drift onto plants you want to keep, avoid ponds, ditches and drains!

 Crucial this month to promote more flowers for a longer period.
 Old flowers removed stop seed setting, which draws all the plants energies.
 Buddleia, Roses, Cosmos, Geraniums, Clematis, basically any dead flowers cut them off, unless you are saving seeds or for autumn interest.
 Herbaceous plants will all respond and give more flowers, which also encourages more nectar for bees, butterflies and hoverflies etc.